 Learning to track one’s personal finances is an important process, no matter how much money is involved.
 If you think you do not make enough money to consider organizing your finances better, think again!
 Good personal finance skills are perhaps most important when your budgets are tight and you need to get the most out of every penny.

-Manage your money to be successful.
+You can get accountant service to manage your money to be successful.
 Find things to invest your profits in and save what you need.
 Letting profits build up in anticipation of later, larger expenditures is alright, but you must keep in mind that liquid assets cost you in terms of investment opportunities passed up.
 Set a rule for what profits you keep and what profits go into capital.

 Choose a broker whose ethics and experience you can trust.
 You should, of course, investigate reviews of a broker thoroughly enough to determine whether he or she is trustworthy.
 Moreover, your broker needs to be capable of understanding your goals and you should be able to communicate with him or her, as needed.